 - appoint a new PI at a trial site

-- make any other significant change to the conduct or management of an NHS/HSC trial site
+- make any other significant change to the conduct or management of a trial site

-7.3 Changes at non-NHS/HSC sites require submission of the non-NHS/HSC Site Assessment Form along with a Notice of Substantial Amendment and the relevant supporting documentation.
+8.3 Changes at non-NHS/HSC sites require submission of the non-NHS/HSC Site Assessment Form along with a substantial amendment and the relevant supporting documentation.

-9.1 Safety reporting requirements are set out in “Detailed guidance on the collection, verification and presentation of adverse reaction reports arising from clinical trials of medicinal products for human use” (CT3) issued by the European Commission in June 2011 Guidance is also available on the HRA website.
+10.1 Safety reporting requirements are set out in “Detailed guidance on the collection, verification and presentation of adverse reaction reports arising from clinical trials of medicinal products for human use” (CT3) issued by the European Commission.
+Guidance is also available on the HRA website.

 10.3 There is no requirement to notify SUSARs occurring in the trial outside the UK or in other trials of the investigational medicinal product (IMP).

-9.5 For each IMP being tested in the trial, the Regulations require the sponsor to provide the REC and the MHRA with an annual safety report of the safety of the subjects in clinical trials of the IMP for which it is the sponsor (whether in the UK or elsewhere).
-The report should be provided in the format for Development Safety Update Reports (DSURs) set out in the ICH E2F standard available from the Commission website.
+10.5 For each IMP being tested in the trial, the Regulations require the sponsor to provide the REC and the MHRA with an annual safety report of the safety of the subjects in clinical trials of the IMP for which it is the sponsor (whether in the UK or elsewhere).
+The report should be provided in the format for Development Safety Update Reports (DSURs) set out in the ICH E2F standard available from the Commission website or on these guidelines.